Domestic Violence Articles: The Domino Effects Of Domestic Violence In Society

 What Is Domestic Violence?

 Domestic violence happens between intimate partners and families.
 Regardless of sexual orientation, marital status, or socio-economic status of families, domestic violence is characterized by repetitive and patterned acts of dominance and coercion.
 The abuser(s) often uses different tactics to make their weaker counterparts submit to them as well as exercise power and control over them.
-These include intimidation, economic deprivation, isolation, and all forms of abuse - physical, verbal, sexual, and psychological.
+These include intimidation, economic deprivation, isolation, and all forms of abuse - physical, verbal, sexual, emotional, and psychological.

-In most cases, domestic violence often victimizes the weaker individual(s) in the relationship or family - women, children, the disabled, and the elderly.
+In most cases, domestic violence often affects the weaker individual(s) in the relationship or family - women, children, the disabled, and the elderly.
 According to a study conducted by Johns Hopkins School of Public Health, one out of three women all over the world experience domestic violence in the form of sexual and physical abuse.
 The same study shows that 1 in 9 men experience domestic violence, as well.
-In worse cases, the morbidity of domestic violence is high and it is estimated that more than 10,000 individuals die each year due to domestic violence.
+In worse cases, the morbidity of domestic violence is high, and it is estimated that more than 10,000 individuals die each year due to domestic violence.

 The Effects of Domestic Violence on Society